Botswana Diamonds (LON:BOD) Stock Price Down 4.2% – Time to Sell?

-The stock has a 50 day simple moving average of GBX 0.17 and a two-hundred day simple moving average of GBX 0.22.
-The company has a market capitalization of £1.38 million, a price-to-earnings ratio of -2.29 and a beta of 0.80.
+The business’s fifty day moving average price is GBX 0.17 and its two-hundred day moving average price is GBX 0.22.
+The firm has a market capitalization of £1.32 million, a P/E ratio of -2.19 and a beta of 0.80.

-Botswana Diamonds (LON:BOD – Get Free Report) last released its quarterly earnings data on Wednesday, December 18th.
-The company reported GBX (0.05) ($0.00) earnings per share for the quarter.
-Botswana Diamonds had a negative return on equity of 10.66% and a negative net margin of 2,389.67%.
+Botswana Diamonds (LON:BOD – Get Free Report) last posted its earnings results on Wednesday, December 18th.
+The company reported GBX (0.05) ($0.00) EPS for the quarter.
+Botswana Diamonds had a negative net margin of 2,389.67% and a negative return on equity of 10.66%.

 Botswana Diamonds plc explores for and develops diamond properties in Botswana, South Africa, and Zimbabwe.
 The company's flagship property is the Thorny River/Marsfontein property located in South Africa.
 It also explores primarily in the Kalahari region of Botswana.
 Botswana Diamonds plc was formerly known as Botswana Exploration plc and changed its name to Botswana Diamonds plc in October 2010.